isaacrlee/isaacrlee.github.io/_posts/2018-07-15-microsoft.md

 layout: post
 title:  "Microsoft"
 ---
-During the summer of 2018 I am working at Microsoft as a Software Engineering Intern.
+During the summer of 2018 I worked at Microsoft as a Software Engineering Intern.